Vineeth Mohan

-Vineeth Mohan. is a Malayalam film actor, he made his debut in Memories.
+Vineeth Mohan is a Malayalam film actor, he made his debut in Memories.
 He acted in Peruchazhi, Aadu, Aadu 2, Adi Kapyare Kootamani.
 He is more popular for his roles in Aadu, Adi Kapyare Kootamani and Aadu 2.
-He also acted with director Jeethu Joseph's debut acting Ottamooli as co-actor.
+He also acted with director Jeethu Joseph's debut short Ottamooli as co-actor.

 Personal life

 Vineeth was born at Kollam, Kerala.
-He completed his schooling at Kendriya Vidhyalaya, Kalamassery and graduated with a Degree in BSc.
-Mathematics from Union Christian College, Aluva in 2010.
+He completed his schooling at Kendriya Vidhyalaya, Kalamassery and graduated with a BSc. degree in mathematics from Union Christian College, Aluva in 2010.

 He was a bank employee in Syndicate Bank, and he resigned from the job to pursue a career in acting in 2013.